TSAOG Orthopaedics & Spine

 Adequate Amounts of Rest Is Crucial to the Healing Process

-An important foundation to a successful recovery is ensuring that you get enough rest.
+An important foundation for a successful recovery is ensuring that you get enough rest.
 The body naturally releases hormones that promote healing during sleep.
 By securing 8 hours of restful sleep per night you increase the effectiveness of your body’s natural recovery systems.
 While not the only thing you should do to reduce swelling, never underestimate the power of a good night’s sleep.

 Elevate the Foot or Ankle

 Veins rely on a system called the “Manual Muscle Pump” and a series of one-way valves to return blood to the heart from the lower extremities while working against gravity.
-Do what you can to help your body get that blood back to the heart for circulation.
-Elevation of the affected area can be a huge help when it comes to swelling reduction.
+Do what you can to help your body get blood back to the heart for circulation.
+Your provider may have specific instructions regarding the duration and frequency of leg elevation after surgery; follow guidelines as instructed.

 Ice Down the Foot or Ankle Regularly

-Your physician may recommend you apply a cold compress to the affected area multiple times throughout the day, always be sure to leave a one-hour gap of time between cold compress treatment.
+Your physician may recommend you apply a cold compress to the affected area multiple times throughout the day, always be sure to leave a one-hour gap of time between cold compress treatments.
 Cryotherapy is most effective on acute injuries, meaning the first few days after surgery.
 It is important to note you should also avoid using hot compresses as it may unintentionally increase swelling.

 Wear Relaxed Fit Clothing